 What to do with a Noisy Breaker Box

 Your breaker is a key component in making your home electrical system work, as well as keeping your home protected from too much electrical current.
 When the panel is making noise, it is likely due to a circuit that has failed to trip.
 Circuits trip when they are overloaded with power, and when the breaker fails, it could be dangerous.

-Call in a local electrician to figure out why the breaker isn’t working properly.
+Call in a local electrician for emergency electrical repair and to figure out why the breaker isn’t working properly.

-Sylvester Electric, Inc. is the premier local electrical company for northeastern Massachusetts.
+Sylvester Electric, Inc. is the premier emergency electrical repair company for northeastern Massachusetts.
 Keep our number handy for when an electrical emergency occurs in your home: (978) 910-0021.